 Getting the bonus

-- With both the ISA and LISA, any cash bonus you obtain will be paid directly to your conveyancing solicitor when you purchase the property.
+With the ISA any cash bonus you obtain will be paid directly to your conveyancing solicitor when you purchase the property.
+The LISA bonus is paid every few months into the account but will be taken back if the money is not for a house purchase or for retirement.

 Just keep in mind…

-- If you don’t buy a home with your LISA but need to withdraw the money – before you turn 60 – you’ll end up needing to pay back the government bonus that was given to you annually.
+If you don’t buy a home with your LISA but need to withdraw the money – before you turn 60 – you’ll end up needing to pay back the government bonus that was given to you.